-Port Adelaide company Zing International has gone from strength to strength with their unique flashing cricket stumps and bails now exported to most major limited over competitions worldwide, including the Indian Premier League (IPL) Twenty20 cricket competition.
+Port Adelaide company Zing International exports its unique flashing cricket stumps and bails to most major limited-over competitions worldwide, including the Indian Premier League (IPL) Twenty20 cricket competition.

-Director of Zing International, Bronte Eckermann said the company’s niche product has grown significantly in popularity since it debuted in the 2012 Australian Twenty20 Big Bash competition.
+Zing International director Bronte Eckermann said the company’s niche product had grown significantly in popularity since it debuted in the 2012 Australian Twenty20 Big Bash competition.

 “Our product is now used across Twenty20 competitions in Australia, New Zealand, South Africa, the Caribbean, Bangladesh, India and Pakistan, as well as major 50 over games such as the Cricket World Cup,” Bronte said.

-“The product works to the laws of cricket, through an innovative patented sensor system in each end of the bail that flashes coloured lights the millisecond both ends of the bail lift from the stumps.
+“A patented sensor system in each end of the bail flashes coloured lights the millisecond both ends of the bail lift from the stumps.

-“This has solved a common problem in that when watching a replay, it’s very difficult to see exactly when both ends of the bail have lifted.
+“This has solved a common problem in that when watching a replay, it’s very difficult to see exactly when both ends of the bail have lifted,” Bronte said.

-Bronte said the idea came from the desire to use his expertise and passion to create a product that solved a problem.
+Cricket-lover Bronte said the idea came from the desire to use his expertise and passion solve a problem.

-“With my knowledge of electronics and interest in new technologies, I was on the lookout for a changing market that could benefit from an innovative product – and I knew cricket was changing with the introduction of Twenty20.
+“With my knowledge of electronics and interest in new technologies, I was on the lookout for a changing market that could benefit from an innovative product – and I knew cricket was changing with the introduction of Twenty20,” he said.

 “I deconstructed my daughter’s flashing LED ball one day to see how it worked, and it struck me that LEDs could be mounted in a cricket bail.

-“I thought if I can get this technology to work to the laws of cricket, flash much brighter within one millisecond and survive 160 kilometres per hour impacts, I could be on to something.”
+“I thought if I can get this technology to work to the laws of cricket, have it react and flash brightly within one millisecond and survive 160 kilometres per hour impacts, I could be on to something.”